Gene Hodges

-Eugene Randolph Hodges, styled as Gene Hodges, (November 23, 1936 – July 6, 2014) was an American politician.
+Eugene Randolph Hodges, styled as Gene Hodges, (November 23, 1936 – July 6, 2014) was an American politician in the state of Florida, serving in the state House of Representatives from 1972 to 1988.

+Biography

 Born in Cedar Key, Florida, Hodges served in the United States Air Force 1955 to 1958.
 He served in the Florida House of Representatives as a Democrat from the 14th district from November 7, 1972, and the 11th district from November 7, 1982, to November 8, 1988.

 Hodges also served on the Cedar Key City Council.

+Family

 His father W. Randolph Hodges served in the Florida State Senate and his niece Dana Young also served in the Florida House of Representatives.

+Death

 He died in 2014 of a heart attack in Cedar Key, Florida.